-DaVinci Resolve - configure your CAD workstation
+DaVinci Resolve - configure your video editing workstation

-With the CAD program DaVinci Resolve you are able to edit online and offline, video and audio postproduction, as well as visual effects in the same application.
+With the video editing program DaVinci Resolve you are able to edit online and offline, video and audio postproduction, as well as visual effects in the same application.
 DaVinci Resolve is free and a very good alternative to AVID, Final Cut or Premiere.
 Afterwards you will find our workstation recommendation for DaVinci Resolve:

 Which is the right CPU for DaVinci Resolve?